jmetzz/r-laboratory/README.md

 # r-laboratory

-Build the docker image

-    docker build -t myrstudio .

-Spin up the container

-    docker run -d -p 8787:8787 -e ROOT=TRUE -e PASSWORD=your-password-goes-here myrstudio
+Use the script `lab.sh` to run the docker container with r and rstudio.

+    $ lab.sh -h
+    ./lab.sh [OPTIONS]
+           -h    shows this message
+           -b    <Location of Dockerfile> build docker image -t    <tag> sets docker image tag (Dafault: myrstudio) -r    <container name> run a docker container base on the image created with -b option -f    flags to force the docker container run.
+                      If a container with the same name already exists it will be removed This flag only applies in conjunction to '-r' option.
+           -s    <container name> start an existing named container A container with the given name must exists (obviously)

-Visit localhost:8787 in your browser and log in with username _rstudio_ and the password you set.
-NB: Setting a password is now *REQUIRED*.
+Once the container is up, visit localhost:8787 in your browser and log in with username __rstudio__ and the password __guest__.
-Container will error otherwise.